pwrdwnsys/gmc-faq/README.md

 - Open the  "Windows Security" App.
 - In the sidebar, click "Virus & Threat Protection"
-- Under "Ransomware Protection", click the text "Manage ransomware proection"
+- Under "Ransomware Protection", click the text "Manage ransomware protection"
 - If "Controlled folder access" is set to "On", click the text "Allow an app through Controlled folder access"
 - Click "+ Add an Allowed App"
 - Select "Recently blocked apps"